Table Of Contents

 The recalled mini-cultivator attachment is 1 of 15 interchangeable attachments to the STIHL KombiMotor KM model powerheads, which are sold separately, according to the U.S. Consumer Products Safety Commission (CPSC) .

-“The gearbox could have mistakenly been installed upside down by the STIHL dealer causing the tines to rotate backwards toward the operator, posing a laceration hazard to the user,” CPSC said.
+“The gearbox could have mistakenly been installed upside down by the STIHL dealer causing the tines to rotate backward toward the operator, posing a laceration hazard to the user,” CPSC said.

 Stihl mini-cultivators have 4 black discs with tines mounted to a gearbox and attached to a metal drive tube with a black deflector.
 The recalled attachments were assembled by STIHL dealers with the gearbox installed upside down.